Logo Voyage

 • Garretstown and Garrylucas are beaches west of the head.
 They're exposed, so they get surf, but may be too rough for family bathing.

-• The Wild Atlantic Way starts at the Old Head.
+• The Wild Atlantic Way is a motoring itinerary that starts at the Old Head.
 Follow it west on R604; at Ballinspittle the "castle" is just a grassy mound.
 Keep west on R600 to Timoleague.
 The headland and coast beyond are described under Clonakilty; only another 2400 km to go to reach the other end in Donegal.

 Do

-• Sailing.
-The visitor marina is at Castlepark, across the bridge near James Fort.
+• Sailing: The visitor marina is at Castlepark, across the bridge near James Fort.
 This was the old navy dockyard, with sailing vessels careened on the beach, but nothing remains of that era.
+Their regatta is in July of odd-numbered years.

-• 1 Kinsale Beach.
-Sandy but small, east of Castlepark village on the road to James Fort.
+• Kinsale Beach is sandy but small, across the isthmus east of Castlepark marina on the road to James Fort.

-• Kinsale Angling.
-Operate boats daily for fishing or diving.
+• Kinsale Angling sail daily for fishing or diving.

 Buy